Azure/GPT-RAG/.github/setup/GH-SETUP.md

 - If using client secret authentication, you would need to set up the client secret in the Azure Portal, configure it as a secret in GitHub as an environment variable and modify the workflow to use the secret for authentication.
 This is not covered in this example.

-# 4. Reconfigure Azure Federated credentials to use newly set up GitHub environments
+# 4. [If using Federated Credentials] Reconfigure Azure Federated credentials to use newly set up GitHub environments

+You may skip this step if you are using client secret authentication.

 This is a one-time manual step in the Azure portal for each Service Principal